nfdi4plants/Swate-templates/README.md

 * Check for right named parent folder of templates
 * Check for right versioning of template file name
 * Check whether all database tempaltes are locally available or not
+* Generates new STRClient.cs when a change to api related code happened -> Can break the release
+* Release of STR and generation of new JSON file

 ## Overview